Chocolate dipped apples are a fun and easy make at home treat for any time of year, but they’re especially popular at Halloween.

 Once you’ve coated your apple in chocolate the fun truly begins.
 Dipping the hot melted and sticky chocolate in crushed toppings is ever so satisfying.

 Here are some ideas for creative toppings.
+You can choose from any of these dry toppings.

 - crushed peanuts